LCC-CIT/CS295N-CourseMaterials/CS295N_Syllabus.md

 #### CIT Computer Lab

+The in-person computer lab and tutoring center is temporarily closed due to COVID-19, but tutoring is still available online.
+You can drop into the [Lane Support Hub Zoom Room](https://lanecc.zoom.us/j/98549544816) and request a CIT tutor, or make an appointment with a CIT tutor via the scheduling page at [lanecc.mywconline.com](https://lanecc.mywconline.com/).
+More information is available on the [LCC Tutoring Services](https://www.lanecc.edu/tutor) web page.

-The CIT Main lab (Building 19, room 135) is equipped with computers which are available exclusively for students in the CIT department.
+~~The CIT Main lab (Building 19, room 135) is equipped with computers which are available exclusively for students in the CIT department.
 There are tutors available in the lab to help you with your lab work.
-There is a schedule is posted on the large white board inside the lab which lists the tutors and the times they will be available.
+There is a schedule is posted on the large white board inside the lab which lists the tutors and the times they will be available.~~

 #### Web Resources

-- [http://classes.lanecc.edu](https://visualstudio.microsoft.com/vs/community/) (Moodle) will be used as the Learning Management System for this course.
-All course materials and activities will be managed through this site.
+-  [Moodle](http://classes.lanecc.edu) is the Learning Management System for this course.
-- You will be deploying web apps that you create to the Microsoft Azure cloud.
-You are entitled to a free Azure account through Microsoft Azure for Students as described here: [https://azure.microsoft.com/en-us/offers/ms-azr-0144p](https://azure.microsoft.com/en-us/offers/ms-azr-0144p/)
+- You will be deploying your web apps to the Microsoft Azure cloud.
+You can register for a free Azure subscription through [Azure for Students](https://azure.microsoft.com/en-us/free/students/).

 ### Assessment and Grading